-Mr. Snatcher: unless you are referring to how cheese bring men of sophistication and power together in brotherhood, (leans in angrily) then no, I do NOT know what cheese "does to me."
+Mr. Snatcher: Unless you are referring to how cheese brings men of sophistication and power together in brotherhood, (leans in angrily) then no, I do NOT know what cheese "does to me."

 Mr. Pickles: (gulps nervously) Uh... then that's what I meant, yes.

 - Big Bad: Archibald Snatcher.
 Leader of the Boxtroll Exterminators.

 - Big Damn Heroes: The box-trolls save Eggs at the end.

 - Big, Thin, Short Trio: Mr. Trout, Mr. Pickles, and Mr. Gristle, respectively.

 - Bloodless Carnage: The Boxtrolls' boxes are completely devoid of blood and gore once they're crushed...because they weren't in the boxes at the time.
 And though it happened offscreen, according to Winnie Mr. Snatcher's death wasn't exactly clean either.
 Played straight with Mr. Gristle, though.

 - Book Ends: The story begins with Fish looking around for Eggs.
 In the end, Eggs is asking around for Fish.